 - Use in luggage while traveling.

 - Tuck some in your pockets.
-Hide them in your closet in leather goods such as coats and shoes, and even handbags, to help them survive life in storage.
+Hide them in your closet in leather goods such as coats and shoes, and even handbags, to help your belongings survive life in storage.

 - Gather your razor blades and keep in a container with several silica packs to stave off oxidation.